open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 ### Relevant Visualizers

 The desired output of this workflow are the [visualizers](xref:visualize-data) for the Histogram1D and PercentUsed nodes.
-Below is example of each which we will explore more in the next section:
+Below is an example of each which we will explore more in the next section:

 ![screenshot of Histogram1D visualizers with `ReadSize` 16384](../../images/tutorials/tune-readsize/histogram1d_16384.webp)